-To help kick off your search, we've put together a list of our top picks based on features, price, and reviews, highlighting some of the key differences that make each one of these items stand out from the crowd.
+So, to help kick off your search for one of the best pieces of home gym equipment you can buy, we've put together a list of our top picks based on features, price, and reviews, highlighting some of the key differences that make each one of these items stand out from the crowd.

-Whether you're after one of the best power cages, like this HulkFit bit of kit, or you're searching for something slightly cheaper, like this BangTong&Li Squat Rack Stand, we've got you covered right here.
+So, whether you're after one of the best power cages, like this HulkFit bit of kit, or you're searching for something slightly smaller, like this BangTong&Li Squat Stand, we've got you covered right here.

 We've also answered some of the most commonly asked questions surrounding squat racks to help you decide which is right for your own gym setup.
 With that in mind, let's get into it...